Don Laughlin

-Donald Joseph Laughlin (born May 4, 1931) is an American gambling entrepreneur, hotelier and rancher for whom the town of Laughlin, Nevada, is named.
+Donald Joseph Laughlin (May 4, 1931 – October 22, 2023) was an American gambling entrepreneur, hotelier, and rancher for whom the town of Laughlin, Nevada, is named.

+Early life

 A native of Owatonna, Minnesota, Laughlin worked winters during his youth as a fur trapper.
 He took the profits and used them to purchase slot machines for installation in hunting lodges.
-The young businessman was making $500 a week when his school principal gave him an ultimatum: get out of slots or get out of school.
-Since he was making more than three times what the principal was, he got out of school.
+He was making $500 a week when his school principal gave him an ultimatum: get out of slots or get out of school.
+He chose to drop out of school.

+Career

 Laughlin moved to Las Vegas, Nevada, in the late 1950s and purchased his first casino, the "101 Club."
-By 1964, Laughlin had sold the 101 Club.
+By 1964, Laughlin had sold the 101 Club, which later became The Opera House.
 That same year, Laughlin was flying his private plane over the California/Arizona/Nevada tri-state area near the Colorado River.
 Growth in the area, specifically in Bullhead City and Kingman in Arizona, and Needles in California, was spurred by the construction of nearby Davis Dam, completed in 1951.
 The area was also a major stop along Route 66.
 It was during that flight that Laughlin envisioned the potential of the area as a resort destination.
 Soon after, he purchased a shuttered, eight-room riverfront motel on 6.5 acre for US$250,000.
 Though the landowner had several offers, he decided to sell the property to Laughlin because of his previous casino background.

 In less than two years the Riverside Resort was entertaining guests not only with gambling but with all-you-can-eat chicken dinners for 98 cents.
 Play at the casino was on twelve slot machines and two live gaming tables.
 Accommodations at the Riverside were available in only four of the motel's eight rooms; Laughlin's family occupied the remaining four.

 The Town of Laughlin is believed to have received its name when a U.S. Postal Service inspector asked Laughlin to give a name to the area post office in order to receive mail.
 Laughlin suggested the name "Riverside and Casino," but the postal inspector in turn suggested "Laughlin" because of their common Irish heritage.